-All pupils are expected to be in their classes by 9:00am and 1:15pm, where the teacher will record the attendance electronically.
-Any pupil with permission to leave the school during the day must sign out at the school office and sign back in again on their return.
+All pupils are expected to be in their classes by 9:00am and 1:25pm, where the teacher will record the attendance electronically.
+Any pupil with permission to leave the school during the day must sign out at the school office and sign back in again on their return using the Sign-In system.